 Applies to doxorubicin: intravenous powder for solution, intravenous solution

-Along with its needed effects, doxorubicin (the active ingredient contained in Adriamycin) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by doxorubicin (the active ingredient contained in Adriamycin).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking doxorubicin:Less common
+If any of the following side effects occur while taking doxorubicin, check with your doctor or nurse immediately:Less common

 - Cough or hoarseness accompanied by fever or chills

 - darkening or redness of the skin (if you recently had radiation treatment)

 - fast or irregular heartbeat

 - lower back or side pain accompanied by fever or chills

 - pain at the injection site

 - painful or difficult urination accompanied by fever or chills